THE TRUE EVIDENCE

 Unethical Equation

-Consider this passage of Scripture on the events in Jerusalem on the Day of Pentecost:
+Consider this passage of Scripture regarding the events in Jerusalem on the Day of Pentecost:

 Acts 2:38: Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.